pbberlin/llm-text-classifier/doc/slides/doc1.md

 Instead

-* Send question: Are there any things that need to be computed in [prompt]?
+* Send question: Are there any things  <br> that need to be computed in `statement`?
-* Response:  [verbal-description] of computation
+* Response:  `verbal description` of computation
 * Write me Python code to do that computation
-* Execute Python on your computer
+* Execute Python on _your_ computer

 #### Example for Math

-* We have 233345322132 organisms with 49224224233 cells.
+* We have 233345322132 organisms <br> with 49224224233 cells
-  Tell my the multiplication you want to do
+* Tell my the multiplication you want to do

 ### Questions on contents of large documents